Psychedelic/nft-marketplace/README.md

 Bare in mind that you'll have to deploy the DIP-721, set allowances, etc on your own, depending on your use-case.

+⚠️ Regarding [Cap handshake](https://github.com/Psychedelic/cap/blob/main/docs/Rust-SDK.md#handshake), the root bucket is only created after the first insert!
+Until an event is inserted, there'll be no root bucket id; If you fail to consider this, it might cause confusion when you try to `get_user_root_buckets`, etc. As the root bucket id will not be available or provided!

 The 🚑 [Healtcheck](./.scripts/healthcheck.sh) provides a description of how this can look like for the use-case where a DIP-721 is listed for sale, a user gets a sale offer and accepts it.

 ```sh